 Students enrolled in the MA program may also apply to enter the doctoral programme by an accelerated route, without graduating the MA programme (see above).

 More details on this program are available at this page: Philosophy Ph.D.

 The department also offers a collaborative doctoral program with Canadian and Aboriginal Studies, for students wishing to enrich their training in Philosophy by including an interdisciplinary component in Canadian and Aboriginal Studies.

 In this program, the proposed topic must be approved by both the Department of Philosophy and the Canadian Studies Graduate Committee.
 At least one of the examiners of the thesis must be a person chosen in consultation with the executive committee of the Institute of Canadian and Aboriginal Studies.

 More details on this program are available at this page:

 Financial aid and awards

-Canadian and permanent residents: MA students with a GPA of at least 8.0 (A-) are eligible to receive an Admission Scholarship for one year (coursework option) or two years (thesis option) which includes employment as a teaching assistant (or in some cases, research assistantships or other roles such as student mentoring).
+Canadian and permanent residents: MA students with a GPA of at least 9.0 are eligible to receive an Admission Scholarship for one year which includes employment as a teaching assistant (or in some cases, research assistantships or other roles such as student mentoring).

-Each Faculty also has a quota of full and partial Admissions Scholarships available to international graduate students with a GPA of at least 8.0, which again includes employment as above.
+Each Faculty also has a quota of Merit Scholarships available to Canadian and international M.A. students with a GPA of at least 8.0, which again includes employment as above.

 Both MA and PhD students can also apply for additional funding for research and conference travel.
 The Department of Philosophy also has departmental scholarships that students can apply for.